darkpicnic/django-mailgun/README.md

 django-mailgun
 ==============

-A django wrapper for the mailgun python api
+A django wrapper for the mailgun python api.

+Dependencies:
+Requests